Get one of these tattoos, and you get real-time updates on your health status

 According to the study, published in Angewandte Chemie International Edition, the Technical University researchers believe that applying these color-shifting tattoos to patients whose health conditions must be monitored by measuring levels of these elements could be a low-cost way to offer them a consistent way to track their health.

 Each of the elements measured tracks with specific health concerns.
 Changes in a person’s pH levels could indicate a range of issues, particularly with the lungs and kidneys, which help regulate blood acidity.
 As pH levels rose from five to nine (normal human pH levels are around 7.4), the tattoo ink shifted from yellow to blue.
-If a person tattooed with this ink, for instance, noticed their dermal artwork was turning yellow, they’d know their blood acidity was too low and on the flip side; if it appeared dark blue, they’d know it was too high.
+If a person tattooed with this ink, for instance, noticed their dermal artwork was turning yellow, they’d know their blood acidity was too low, and on the flip side, if it appeared dark blue, they’d know it was too high.

 The glucose-detecting ink shifted from light green to dark green as concentrations of glucose increased.
 High blood glucose levels could indicate diabetes, which inhibits the body’s ability to metabolize sugars, so a person with diabetes could be clued in to if they’re experiencing a dangerous spike by the color of their tattoo.